- Course type: Concentration.

 The Master’s Project is to be an independent project with a clear artistic focus.
-The student must show originality, high artistic and theoretical proficiency and ability to reflect critically.
+The student must show originality, high artistic and theoretical proficiency and the ability to reflect critically.
 The Master's Project is divided into two units: a practical composition unit, and a theoretical unit with relation to the composition unit.

 Upon completion of the course, the student is expected to

-- show ability to analyse and critically assess material from artistic development activity and research, and to use this in their own work
+- show an ability to analyse and critically assess material from artistic development activity and research, and to use this in their own work

 - show ability to apply their knowledge to expand their musical perspective and conduct independent, artistic development activity